15 Places for Incredible Views in Tucson, Arizona

 1. Tumanoc Hill

 Tumanoc Hill is a Tucson landmark, a fabulous place to enjoy an intense workout while simultaneously taking in the tremendous scenery of the city and surrounding mountains.
-Tumanoc Hill is owned by the U of A College of Science and is open to the public for hiking.
+The University of Arizona College of Science owns the land, but thankfully it is open to the public for hiking.
 The hike up the 800 foot hill is quite challenging, consisting of a mile and a half of straight uphill incline.

-The views are motivating enough to challenge even the beginning hiker to accomplish the feat, and you will see so many different people of all fitness abilities enjoying the workout.
+The views are motivating enough to challenge even the beginning hiker to accomplish the feat.
+During your trek, you will see so many different people of various fitness abilities enjoying the experience.
 The overall atmosphere is very uplifting and everyone seems motivated by the beautiful desert scenery.
 Views from the top are simply outstanding.
 The trek downhill is easy, giving you time to relax and enjoy the views after all your hard effort.

-Tumanoc Hill is the best place in town to enjoy a desert sunrise, and fortunately opens at 4am so you can get out well before the heat hits, that is if you can drag yourself out of bed!
+Tumanoc Hill is the best place in town to enjoy a desert sunrise.
+Fortunately, the trailhead opens at 4am so you can get out well before the heat hits, that is if you can drag yourself out of bed!

 2. Canada del Oro Riverfront Path

 With mild temps the majority of the year, numerous paved paths, bike lanes, and scenic views in most every direction, Tucson is a great city for cyclists.
-The city is home to a number of great bike paths, the best being the 11 mile paved Canada del Oro Riverfront path, located in Oro Valley, a beautiful serene suburb just north of Tucson.
+The city is home to a number of great bike paths, the best being the 11 mile paved Canada del Oro Riverfront path.
+This picturesque trail is located in Oro Valley, a beautiful serene suburb just north of Tucson.

 This path features incredible views of the Catalina mountains.
-The lack of road crossings and a refreshing absence of traffic noise makes this path the perfect place for an uninterrupted peaceful ride.
-Most of the course is flat and traffic is always minimal, thus making it a great place for jogging and walking, in addition to bike riding.
+The lack of road crossings and a refreshing absence of traffic noise makes this path the perfect place for an uninterrupted ride.
+Most of the course is flat, thus making it a great place for jogging and walking, in addition to bike riding.

 Access to various parks, golf courses, and a weekend farmer’s market (the year-round Heirloom Farmer’s Market at Oro Valley’s historic Steam Pump Ranch) gives you plenty of options for detours along the way.
 This path also connects to the Loop (a 100 mile long trail along the Rillito River), so those looking for a longer ride may want to consider extending their ride.